Georgia CPA requirements

 - one year and 2,000 hours in business, industry, government or college teaching OR

 - a combination of work experience in public accounting, business, industry, government or college teaching

-All work experience must have been supervised by a person who holds a live permit as a certified public accountant except for government or college teaching.
+All work experience must have been supervised by a person who holds a live permit as a certified public accountant, with the exception of government or college teaching.
 In these two areas you must be supervised; however, the supervisor is not required to hold a CPA license.
-The experience must have been earned no earlier than one-year prior to application; the experience may have breaks in service of no longer than 1-year in duration.
+The experience must have been earned no earlier than one year prior to application.
+The experience may have breaks in service of no longer than one year in duration.